KyCodeHuynh/Hail/README.md

 ## MiniFTP Protocol Design

-MiniFTP organizes the 500 bytes of data sent within a Hail segment.
+MiniFTP organizes the 500 bytes of data sent within a Hail packet.

 ### File Format

-The very first segment (with control code `START`, meaning "start file") reserves the first 255 bytes for the file name.
+The very first packet (with control code `START`, meaning "start file") reserves the first 255 bytes for the file name.
 This matches [standard file-system maximums](http://stackoverflow.com/questions/6571435/limit-on-file-name-length-in-bash):

-    // Within the 500 bytes of data carried by a Hail segment [ File name ] 255 bytes
+    // Within the 500 bytes of data carried by a Hail packet [ File name ] 255 bytes
     [ File data ] 245 bytes

-For every segment after that, 500 bytes of data are sent:
+For every packet after that, 500 bytes of data are sent:

     [ File data ] 500 bytes